Skip to content

 tls: # Optional.

-insecureSkipVerify: # Optional, where to skip TLS verification.
+insecureSkipVerify: false # Optional, whether to skip TLS verification.
 Default to false.

-caCertSecret: # Optional, a secret reference, which contains the CA Cert.
+caCertSecret: # Optional, a secret reference which contains the CA certificate.

 name: my-ca-cert